Table of contents

 If you want to prepare an informative, useful media monitoring report, you need to think what the goal of your report is.
 To make the preparation of a media monitoring report a bit easier, we can distinguish three types of media monitoring analysis reports.

 Each type of report, be it marketing, competitor, crisis, or simple monthly report, requires an analysis of different set of data.

 Thoroughly understanding your goals will provide you with a better understanding of the general landscape around your company.
 You will easily identify areas that need improvement as well as areas where you are an unquestionable industry leader.

 01 PR campaign reports

 I am sure, you have a PR strategy.
 Once you complete a PR campaign, you usually have to report the results to your clients or supervisors.
 Showing the impact your work had on the overall business goals is one of the most important aspects of a PR campaign.

 PR campaign report will indicate what work and what didn’t during the campaign.
-This report will provide some hard numbers, for example, when it comes to hashtag reach or sentiment around your brand.
+This report will provide some hard numbers, for example, when it comes to hashtag reach or sentiment analysis around your brand.
 You will be able to pinpoint the number of people you had reached, which social media platforms generated the highest number of buzz, and what the engagement was.

 PR campaign reports will help you prove the value of your work to your C-suite and show the impact of a PR campaign on company’s KPIs.

 02 Competitor analysis reports